IBM/complex-linear-network-analyzer/paper/paper.md

 system parameters' (i.e. edge parameters) variation on the output signal.
 With its simple interface COLNA is also well suited for educational purposes, where analytic expression help to better understand the functionality of simple photonic networks, like for example a Mach-Zehnder interferometer.
-Commercial alternatives to model photonic circuits include for example Lumerical Intereconnect [LumericalInc] or Caphe [@Fiers2012a], which both simulate the signal propagation through photonic systems using time- and frequency domain methods.
+Commercial alternatives to model photonic circuits include for example Lumerical Intereconnect [@LumericalInc] or Caphe [@Fiers2012a], which both simulate the signal propagation through photonic systems using time- and frequency domain methods.
 In contrast to COLNA they support non-linear components, but do not provide an analytic description of the network.